Wild Turkey Tail Mushrooms

 So why did the FDA fund the research for Turkey Tail and not for Chaga?
 Because Turkey Tail is symbiotic to dying wood rather than living debris, meaning that it can be cultivated and is a renewable resource (cultivation) and patents can be had and more and more cultivation is happening here in North America for sure as they have been doing in China for many years or more and are sold to the North American markets.

 However, I am very disappointed that they used only the mycelium (that was obtained from Fungi Perfecti Inc. and not the fruiting body as well in the Phase 1 Clinical Trials of the Turkey Tail (Trametes versicolor ) mushrooms.
-To be fair to the people in the study, there should have been divided into two groups , one group using the mycelium powder and the other using the fruiting body.
+To be fair to the people in the study, they should have been divided into two groups , one group using the mycelium powder and the other using the fruiting body.

 I think that this link will help distinguish the differences http://www.fungimag.com/spring-2016-articles/LR%20V9I1%20Medicinal%20Mycology.pdf The chart below shows these differences between the mycelium grown on grains and the fruiting bodies (mushrooms)